Toa Halafihi

-Toa Halafihi (born 27 November 1993) is a New Zealand-born Italian professional rugby union player who primarily plays number eight for Benetton of the United Rugby Championship.
+Toa Halafihi (born 27 November 1993) is a New Zealand-born Italian professional rugby union player who primarily plays number eight for Petrarca Padova in the Italian top league Serie A Elite.
 He has also represented Italy at international level, having made his test debut against France during the 2022 Six Nations Championship.
-Halafihi has previously played for clubs such as Poverty Bay, Taranaki, Hurricanes, and Lyon in the past.
+Halafihi has previously played provincial rugby for Poverty Bay and Taranaki, Super Rugby for the Hurricanes, and in France for Lyon.
+He played with Benetton in the United Rugby Championship until 2025.

 Early life

-Born and raised in the city of Gisborne in the northeastern part of New Zealand, Halafihi was schooled at Gisborne Boys' High School in his hometown and played first XV rugby for them.
+Born and raised in the city of Gisborne in the northeastern part of New Zealand, Halafihi was schooled at Gisborne Boys' High School and played first XV rugby for the school.
 After graduating high school, he played a season of Heartland Championship rugby with Poverty Bay in 2012 before later moving to Taranaki to play club rugby with Spotswood United.